Mauritius

 In 1965, three years before the independence of Mauritius, the United Kingdom split the Chagos Archipelago away from Mauritius, and the islands of Aldabra, Farquhar, and Desroches from the Seychelles, to form the British Indian Ocean Territory (BIOT).
-The local population was forcibly expelled and the largest island, Diego Garcia, was leased to the United States restricting access to the archipelago.
-Ruling on the sovereignty dispute, the International Court of Justice has ordered the return of the Chagos Islands to Mauritius leading to a 2025 bilateral agreement on the recognition of its sovereignty on the islands, signed in May 2025.
+The local population was forcibly expelled and the largest island, Diego Garcia, was leased to the United States, restricting access to the archipelago.
+Ruling on the sovereignty dispute, the International Court of Justice has ordered the return of the Chagos Islands to Mauritius, leading to a 2025 bilateral agreement on the recognition of its sovereignty on the islands, signed in May 2025.

 Given its geographic location and colonial past, the people of Mauritius are diverse in ethnicity, culture, language and faith.
 It is the only country in Africa where Hinduism is the most practised religion.
 Indo-Mauritians make up the bulk of the population with significant Creole, Sino-Mauritian and Franco-Mauritian minorities.
 The island's government is closely modelled on the Westminster parliamentary system with Mauritius highly ranked for economic and political freedom.
-The Economist Democracy Index ranks Mauritius as the only country in Africa with full democracy while the V-Dem Democracy Indices classified it as an electoral autocracy.
+The Economist Democracy Index ranks Mauritius as the only country in Africa with full democracy while the V-Dem Democracy Indices classified it as an electoral democracy.

 Mauritius ranks 73rd (very high) in the Human Development Index and the World Bank classifies it as a high-income economy.
-It is amongst the most competitive and most developed economies in the African region.
+It is amongst the most competitive and most developed economies in Africa.
 The country is a welfare state.
-The government provides free universal health care, free education up through the tertiary level, and free public transportation for students, senior citizens, and the disabled.
+The government provides free universal health care, free education up through the tertiary level, and free public transportation for students, senior citizens, and disabled people.
 Mauritius is consistently ranked as the most peaceful country in Africa.

 Along with the other Mascarene Islands, Mauritius is known for its biodiverse flora and fauna with many unique species endemic to the country.
-The main island was the only known home of the dodo, which, along with several other avian species, became extinct soon after human settlement.
+The main island was the only known home of the dodo, which became extinct soon after human settlement.
 Other endemic animals, such as the echo parakeet, the Mauritius kestrel and the pink pigeon, have survived and are subject to intensive and successful ongoing conservation efforts.